 What Is a Private Marketplace?

-A PMP is a type of real-time bidding (RBT) auction in which a publisher sells premium inventory to a limited group of buyers.
+A PMP deal is a type of real-time bidding (RBT) auction in which a publisher sells premium inventory to a limited group of buyers.

 By limiting the auction to certain advertisers—as opposed to a crowd—publishers can better manage the type of content that appears on their platform.
 The New York Times, for example, likely prefers to partner with very different companies than The Joe Rogan Experience.
 PMP advertising allows each publisher to select advertisers that match their respective ethos.